 Webfont hosting services offer .woff (Web Open Font Format), .woff2, .ttf (True Type Font), .eot (Embedded Open Font) and .svg formats.

-The .woff format has the biggest support among email clients, so I would advise you to use that one.
+The .woff format has the most widespread support among email clients, so I would recommend that you use that one.

 Using the @import method

 This is a simple way of importing your fonts.
 The service will provide you the code you need to insert in the header and style sections as the example shows below.